chav808/trade-journal-ui/README.md

 # trade-journal-ui
-Repo for front end of trade journal, React/Vite
+Repo for front end of trade journal, a React/Vite calendar for tracking trades taken.